ubuntu/ubuntu-project-docs/docs/reference/exception-NVidiaUpdates.rst

       -  Long lived branch,
       -  Legacy.

-Short lived branch **are not** SRUed to non-lts releases to align the policy on the HWE stacks however this decision can be revisited depending on the demand.
+Short lived branches **are not** SRUed to non-lts releases to align the policy on the HWE stacks however this decision can be revisited depending on the demand.